great-expectations/great_expectations/docs/docusaurus/docs/cloud/install_gx_cloud_agent.md

 1. Set the following environment variables:

+    - `GX_CLOUD_ACCESS_TOKEN` - The user access token you generated previously.

     - `GX_CLOUD_ORGANIZATION_ID` - The Organization ID you copied previously.

-    - `GX_CLOUD_ACCESS_TOKEN` - The user access token you generated previously.

     To set the environment variables, see the documentation specific to your operating system.

+2. Optional.
+If you created a temporary file to record your user access token and Organization ID, delete it.

-2. In Jupyter Notebook, run the following code to start the GX Cloud agent:
+3. In Jupyter Notebook, run the following code to start the GX Cloud agent:

     ```python title="Jupyter Notebook"
        gx-agent